SpoddyCoder/SpoddyCoiner/README.md

 * Supports all cryptos / fiats listed on https://coinmarketcap.com/
     * Covers all your marginal coins/tokens/shitcoins/shillcoins/moonshots/deepddhonies
 * Works 100% with *FREE* CoinMarketCap API accounts
     * Caches API responses to help reduce the number of calls and keep within your rate-limits
     * Great for free-tier accounts which have the lowest rate-limits
 * Supports over 25 coin attributes
+    * Latest prices and % change over 1h, 24h, 7d & 30d ranges
+    * Latest market cap and 24h trading volume
+    * Tokenomics
+    * Latest FCAS scores and grades
-    * latest prices, changes, market cap, trading volume, token supply, FCAS grades & all sorts of other metadata
+    * And all sorts of other metadata
 * Convert prices between any crypto / fiat combination

 SpodyCoiner pulls data only, it does not push data anywhwere, at any time.
 And it never will.
 Ever.
 See `POLICY.md` for further info.